Scherzan/you-shall-not-pass/yaml_loader_ace/readme.txt

-Little script to showcase random code execution in the PyYAML-package in Python.
-Works in Version <5.4.
+Little script to showcase arbitrary code execution in the PyYAML-package in Python using poetry.

-pip install "pyyaml<5.4"

-then start the yaml_load_rce.py
+enter following commands:

+poetry shell
+python yaml_load_ace.py